Ozone therapy

 - By selectively increasing antioxidant enzyme activity in healthy cells, ozone protects against side effects of chemo/radiation

-- Decreases resistance of chemo
+- May decreases resistance of chemo

-- Induces anti-cancer cytokines: TNF, IFN, IL2
+- May induces anti-cancer cytokines: TNF, IFN, IL2

 - Many normalize “marginal” cancer cells by stimulating pyruvate to acyl-CoA conversion

-- Stimulates apoptosis
+- May stimulate apoptosis

 Why do patients choose Ozone therapy?